Wondering if you're eligible for summer financial aid?

 As a Summer Bridge participant, your financial aid application process is identical to that of a newly admitted freshman.
 Simply follow the steps below.

-Check Cal Central for Messages and Required Documents for summer 2017 and fall 2017.
+Check Cal Central for Messages and Required Documents for Summer 2020 and Fall 2021.
 Follow the instructions and submit any required documents as soon as possible.
-Students with incomplete files will not be awarded financial aid for 2017-18.
+Students with incomplete files will not be awarded financial aid for 2020-21.

 Follow all instructions provided by the Summer Bridge staff.
 Check with the Summer Bridge staff for summer program related questions.

-You can receive financial aid to attend two different UC campuses.
-This includes regular Summer Sessions courses, Summer Abroad Programs, online programs, or any combination of summer enrollment at any of the 10 UC campuses throughout California.
+You can receive financial aid to attend two different UC campuses and or participate in the Summer Abroad Programs, online programs, or any combination of summer enrollment at any of the 10 UC campuses throughout California.

 You cannot receive financial aid to attend both a UC campus and a college or university not associated with the UC system.